-The survival of gammarids was analyzed using Cox regressions, where the effects of infection status (control vs infected), water type (scented vs control) and their interaction were analyzed.
+The survival of gammarids was analyzed using Cox regressions, where the effects of infection status (uninfected vs infected), water type (scented vs control) and their interaction were analyzed using the survival R package (V 3.2).
+Similar procedures were used in infected individuals only to test the effect of the number of parasites on survival.

 Scores for refuge use and activity rate were analyzed as repeated measures using the ‘nparLD’ R software package (V 2.1), with the F2 LD F1 model.
-This function enables nonparametric analyses of right-censured longitudinal data, allowing the decrease in sample size along time, due to individuals’ death (Noguchi et al., 2012).
-The effects of water type (scented vs control), infection status (control vs infected) and their interaction were investigated along time.
-Wald statistics were performed, the statistical analysis of time-series with nparLD being based on rank-order of the observed data (see Noguchi et al., 2012) for details).
+This function enables nonparametric analyses of right-censored longitudinal data, allowing the decrease in sample size along time, due to individuals’ death (Noguchi et al., 2012).
+The effects of water type (scented vs control), infection status (control vs infected) and their interaction were investigated along time, considered here as an ordinal variable.
+ANOVA-type statistics (AT Statistics), adapted for small sample sizes (n < 8) were performed, the statistical analysis of time-series with nparLD being based on rank-order of the observed data (see Noguchi et al., 2012 for details).
 We also report Cliff’s  with their 95% confidence intervals (Cliff, 1993) as measures of non parametric effect size for the difference in refuge scores or activity rate between infected vs uninfected gammarids at each time step, for each water type.
+This parameter measures the frequency of values in one distribution that are larger than the values in another distribution.
+The values of  ≥ 0.11 are considered as small, those ≥ 0.28 as medium, and those ≥ 0.43 as large (Kraemer & Kupfer, 2006).

-All statistical analyses were performed using R version 3.1.1 software (R Foundation for Statistical Computing, Vienna, Austria) except the Cox analysis made using JMP version 10.0.0 software (SAS Institute, Cary, NC, USA).
+All statistical analyses were performed using R version 4.1.0 software (R Foundation for Statistical Computing, Vienna, Austria).

 Results

 We were able to detect unambiguously infections through the cuticle of the hosts at the late acanthella stage around the 55th day post-exposure.
-Before this stage, parasite infections were only detectable after dissection of dead individuals.
-Out of the 175 individuals exposed to parasite eggs, 132 were finally infected (75.4%).
+Before this stage, parasite infections were only detectable after dissection of dead individuals from day 21.
+Out of the 176 surviving individuals exposed to parasite eggs, 132 were finally infected (75%).
 Among them, 60 (45.5%) were infected by only one parasite, 39 (29.5%) were infected by two parasites and 33 (25.0%) were infected by more than two parasites.

 The experiment was stopped after 83 days post-infection and all surviving animals were dissected to confirm their infection status and count the parasites.
-Since exposed-uninfected animals did not differ significantly from unexposed gammarids for their survival (LR 2 = 1.2121, 1 d.f., p = 0.2709), they were cumulated to create the uninfected category.
-Only the effect of the infection on the survival was statistically supported (Figure 1, Table 1).
+Exposed-uninfected animals did not differ significantly from unexposed gammarids in either survival or shelter use (supplementary material).
+Therefore, in order to increase the power of the behavioral analyses at the end of the experiment, we merged control and exposed-but-uninfected animals to create the uninfected category.

-Figure 1: Cumulative survival of Gammarus pulex after experimental exposure to Pomphorhynchus laevis, maintained in water that was (or not) signed with fish scent.
+The analysis of survival does not fulfill the conditions of proportional hazards throughout the whole period (2 = 20.9775; 3 d.f.; p = 0.0001).
+We therefore ran two analyses according to the two main stages of the larval developmental cycle, first during the acanthellae stage, then after the cystacanth stage has been reached.
+Analyses of the survival during these two periods fulfilled the conditions of proportional hazards (2 = 2.67542; 3 d.f.; p = 0.44 and 2 = 3.9257; 3 d.f.; p = 0.27, respectively).

-The uninfected individuals survived better than the infected ones, mainly after the parasites reached the cystacanth stages (Figure 1).
-The tendency observed on Figure 1 that this survival trend is more pronounced under scented water was almost supported statistically (Table 1).
+Animals survived equally through the acanthella stage regardless of their infection status, but the uninfected individuals survived better than the infected ones after the parasites reached the cystacanth stage (Table 1, Figure 1).
+The water condition had no significant effect on survival (Table1).

-Table 1: Effect of water type, infection status by Pomphorhynchus laevis, and their interaction on the survival of Gammarus pulex individuals.
+Table 1: Effect of water type, infection status by Pomphorhynchus laevis, and their interaction on the survival of Gammarus pulex individuals, during the acanthella stage development (a) and after the cystacanth stage has been reached (b).